kayr/ezy-query/README.md

                     .where(Q.CUSTOMER_NAME.eq("John").and(Q.CUSTOMER_EMAIL.isNotNull()))
     ```
    <!--endsnippet-->
-2. *Filtering with the condition API:* This one is similar to building an AST with and offer alot more predictability of
+2. *Filtering with the condition API:* This one is similar to building an AST with and offers alot more predictability
+   of
-   the result at the cost of reading the code in a lispy style syntax.
+   the resulting filter at the cost of readability(lispy style).
     <!--snippet:filter-with-condition-api-->
     ```java
             var Q = CustomerQueries.getAllCustomers()